-Sheriff under pressure as questions rise over Florida school shooting
+More rallies in Tallahassee; sheriff is criticized in school shooting

 Amid calls for his suspension, Israel, a Democrat, said Sunday, "Of course I won't resign."

-Law enforcement including the FBI and local authorities received warnings about Cruz before the attack, including one caller saying the eventual gunman could be a "school shooter in the making."
+Law enforcement including the FBI and local authorities received warnings about the gunman before the attack, including one caller saying the eventual gunman could be a "school shooter in the making."

-The sheriff's office said it received several calls related to Cruz in the past decade.
-Israel said investigators are looking into the handling of at least two calls that may have tipped off law enforcement about Cruz.

-When questioned about red flags brought to law enforcement's attention, Israel said, "I can only take responsibility for what I knew about.
-I exercised my due diligence.
-I've given amazing leadership to this agency."

 What happened during the shooting?